How Different Types of Retirement Savings Are Taxed

 Income annuities

 You can make both qualified and non-qualified contributions to an income annuity.
-As you get your annuity payouts over time, you will owe ordinary income tax on your qualified contributions and any earnings within the annuity.
+As you receive your annuity payouts over time, you will owe ordinary income tax on your qualified contributions and any earnings within the annuity.

 However, you won’t owe taxes on any non-qualified contributions.
 In that case, the insurance company will pay out what’s called “a return of premium over time.”
 Typically, a portion of your payment will include that return of premium, while the rest of the payment (the amount the annuity earns) will be taxable.